Galacticica/CUNE-Announcement-Site/README.md

 ## What Is It?
 It is a site in which CUNE students and faculty can submit announcements to be displayed during chapel and praise.
 The announcements are then sent to the proper channels to be added.

+## Why Make This Site?
+It makes a convenient way for students to submit announcements, as well as for tech volunteers to receive announcements.
+Additionally it saves tech volunteers time as the dates to display the announcement are listed and the announcements are required to be in the correct format to display.

 ## Usage
 #### Cloning Down The Code
 1. Run ```gh repo clone Galacticica/CUNE-Announcement-Site```